autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 5. Investigate how this affects the performance of the neural networks on real data.
 6. Write report.

-This specialization project can be done in collaboration with another specialization project on [Simulation of sensor data for Milliampere], but each student has to write a separate report.

 ## Proposed Tasks for the MSc thesis